samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

 ## Running fine-tuned GPT model in the cloud

-Go to ChatWithSLM.Console/Utils/GenAI.cs , add your onnx models path, save
+Go to `ChatWithSLM.Console/Utils/GenAI.cs` add your onnx models path, and save the file.

 You ONNX Path will be in the following format